VioletStarsinChains/FelixSaysDoubt/README.md

 Q: What are you hoping to get out of this?

-A: To get back to where I belong.
+A: To get back to a sustainable timeline instead of this nightmare Planck prison.